Diagnosis and Staging

 Stage II breast cancers are typically those in which the tumor is still smaller in size – between 2 and 5 centimeters – but the cancer has spread to farther lymph nodes, such as those near the breastbone.
 Some tumors that are larger than 5 centimeters will be diagnosed as stage II if the cancer has not spread to any lymph nodes.

 Stage II is divided into stages IIA and IIB.
 Stage IIB is more advanced.

 In patients with stage III breast cancer, the tumor is often larger than 5 centimeters.
 The cancer may have spread to 4 to 9 lymph nodes in the armpits, to lymph nodes near the breast bone, and to lymph nodes above and below the collarbone.
 Stage III breast cancer can also spread to the chest wall and/or to the skin of the breast.
 Cancer that spreads to the skin may be inflammatory breast cancer.

 Stage III is divided into stages IIIA, IIIB, and IIIC.
 Stage IIIC is the most advanced.

 The cancer has spread to other parts of the body, most often the bones, lungs, liver, or brain.
 This is also known as metastatic breast cancer.
 Breast cancer that has spread to the brain may be treated with Gamma Knife radiosurgery.

 Inflammatory Breast Cancer

-In inflammatory breast cancer, cancer has spread to the skin of the breast and the breast looks red and swollen and feels warm.
+In inflammatory breast cancer, cancer has spread to the skin of the breast, and the breast looks red and swollen and feels warm.
 The redness and warmth occur because the cancer cells block the lymph vessels in the skin.
-The skin of the breast may also show a dimpled appearance like the skin of an orange.
+The skin of the breast may appear dimpled, like the skin of an orange.
 There may not be any lumps in the breast that can be felt.